Anime Review: Attack on Titan (Season 2)

 - Titans are not as one-dimensional or pure evil as once thought.

-Having 12 episodes was a bit of a let-down, I'm not going to lie.
-But, what I got was entertaining, exciting, dramatic, and tear-jerking enough that I kept watching it and kept wanting more.
+The length of 12 episodes was a bit of a let-down, considering how strongly I was anticipating more Attack on Titan.
+But, what I got was entertaining, exciting, dramatic, and tear-jerking enough.
+I kept watching it and kept wanting more.
 Weakness and lack of character development in Mikasa and Eren are more than made up for in the deep character exploration given to other characters, most strikingly Ymir.
 Ymir's story resonated emotionally with me, and I felt that it was well done, almost to the point where the main heroes of the first season seemed like interlopers.

 - Ymir and Christa